 From time to time I use my camera’s built-in flash for fill light when I have a backlit subject.
 I also sometimes use it if I come across a macro subject that I want to photograph with a great depth of field: the flash compensates for the insufficient amount of light that a very small aperture would otherwise pass on to the sensor even in broad daylight.
 If I set out specifically to photograph a macro subject that requires a great depth of field, I bring along my Canon MR-14EX ringlight flash to avoid unflattering shadows that the built-in flash can create.
 (For an example of a picture taken with the ringlight, you can look at this one of fallen juniper needles.)

 I have my camera set to photograph in RAW mode so that I’ll preserve the greatest amount of data possible with which to edit pictures.
 I do all my editing in Photoshop, keeping up with the latest version of the program.

-As for paraphernalia other than camera equipment, one of the most useful things I carry with me on my many nature jaunts is a pad that I can put on the inhospitable Texas ground when I want to kneel or sit to get a better angle for a picture (sitting is better than kneeling because it provides more stability and is easier on the body’s muscles).
+As for paraphernalia other than camera equipment, one of the most useful things I carry with me on my many nature jaunts is a pad that I can put on the inhospitable Texas ground when I want to kneel or sit or lie down to get a better angle for a picture (sitting and lying down are better than kneeling because they provide more stability and are easier on the body’s muscles).
 Every damaged piece of the pad—and there are many over time—means one less damaged piece of me.

 I also carry sunscreen with a high SPF rating and douse myself with liberal amounts to try, belatedly, to keep my skin from aging unduly.
 I reduce skin damage in another way by using insect repellent; it doesn’t keep me free of chigger bites, but it lowers the number of them.